 - A ratio describes the multiplicative relationship between two quantities. - Ratios can compare one part to another part of the same whole, or a part to the whole.
-For example, if there are 12 beads in a bag that has 6 yellow beads and 6 blue beads, then: - the ratio of yellow beads to blue beads is 6 to 6 (6 : 6) or 1 to 1 because there is one yellow bead for every blue bead; - o the ratio of yellow beads to the total number of beads is 6 to 12 (6 : 12) or 1 to 2, and this can be interpreted as one half of the beads in the bag are yellow, or that there are twice as many beads in the bag than the number that are yellow. - Determining equivalent ratios involves scaling up or down.
-The ratio of blue marbles to red marbles (10:15) can be scaled down to 2:3 or scaled up to 20:30.
-In all cases, there are two thirds ($\frac{2}{3}$) as many blue marbles as red marbles. - A rate describes the multiplicative relationship between two quantities expressed with different units.
+For example, if there are 12 beads in a bag that has 6 yellow beads and 6 blue beads, then: - the ratio of yellow beads to blue beads is 6 to 6 (6 : 6) or 1 to 1 because there is one yellow bead for every blue bead; - the ratio of yellow beads to the total number of beads is 6 to 12 (6 : 12) or 1 to 2, and this can be interpreted as one half of the beads in the bag are yellow, or that there are twice as many beads in the bag than the number that are yellow. - Determining equivalent ratios involves scaling up or down.
+The ratio of blue marbles to red marbles (10 : 15) can be scaled down to 2 : 3 or scaled up to 20 : 30.
+In all cases, there are two thirds (2/3) as many blue marbles as red marbles. - A rate describes the multiplicative relationship between two quantities expressed with different units.
 For example, 1 dime to 10 cents can be expressed as 1 dime per 10 cents or 2 dimes per 20 cents, or 3 dimes per 30 cents and so on.

 - Ratios compare two (or more) different quantities to each other using multiplication or division.
 This means the comparison is relative rather than absolute.
-For example, if there are 10 blue marbles and 15 red marbles: - an absolute comparison uses addition and subtraction to determine that there are 5 more red marbles than blue ones; - o a relative comparison uses multiplication and division to determine that there are $\frac{2}{3}$ as many blue marbles as red marbles. - Like ratios, rates make comparisons based on multiplication and division; however, rates compare two related but different measures or quantities.
+For example, if there are 10 blue marbles and 15 red marbles: - o an absolute comparison uses addition and subtraction to determine that there are 5 more red marbles than blue ones; - a relative comparison uses multiplication and division to determine that there are $\frac{2}{3}$ as many blue marbles as red marbles. - Like ratios, rates make comparisons based on multiplication and division; however, rates compare two related but different measures or quantities.
 For example, if 12 cookies are eaten by 4 people, the rate is 12 cookies per 4 people.
 An equivalent rate is 6 cookies per 2 people.
 A unit rate is 3 cookies per person. - A three-term ratio shows the relationship between three quantities.
 The multiplicative relationship can differ among the three terms.
 For example, there are 6 yellow beads, 9 red beads, and 2 white beads in a bag.
-This situation can be expressed as a ratio of yellow: red: white = 6:9:2.
-The multiplicative relationship between yellow to white is 6:2 or 3:1, meaning there are three times more yellow beads than white beads.
-The multiplicative relationship between yellow and red beads is 6:9 or 2:3, meaning there are two thirds as many yellow beads as there are red beads. - A ratio table is very helpful for noticing patterns when a ratio or rate is scaled up or down.
+This situation can be expressed as a ratio of yellow : red : white = 6 : 9 : 2.
+The multiplicative relationship between yellow to white is 6 : 2 or 3 : 1, meaning there are three times more yellow beads than white beads.
+The multiplicative relationship between yellow so a red beads. - A ratio table is very helpful for noticing patterns when a ratio or rate is scaled up or down.
 Ratio tables connect scaling to repeated addition, multiplication and division, and proportional reasoning. - A ratio or rate relationship can also be described using fractions, decimals, and percents.